Fronius LogoFronius Mobile Logo

 The manufacturer recommends that a safety inspection of the device be performed at least once every 12 months.

-The manufacturer recommends that the welding system be calibrated during the same 12-month period.
+The manufacturer recommends that the welding machines be calibrated at the same 12-monthly interval.

-Further details on safety inspection and calibration can be obtained from your service centre.
+Further details on the safety inspection and calibration can be obtained from your Fronius branch or your Fronius partner.
 They will provide you with any documents you may require, on request.

 Waste electrical and electronic equipment must be collected separately and recycled in an environmentally responsible manner in accordance with the EU Directive and national law.
 Used equipment must be returned to the distributor or through a local, authorised collection and disposal system.
 Correct disposal of the used device promotes sustainable recycling of resources and prevents negative effects on health and the environment.